ConduitIO/conduit-kafka-connect-wrapper/README.md

 to File > Project structure > Project Settings > Modules.
 Then, right-click on `target/generated-source` and select "Sources".

 #### Building and using the connector
+At a high level, to use this wrapper, you need to:
+1. Build it
+2. Put any Kafka connector JARs you may need into the `libs` directory.
+3. Create a Conduit connector configuration, where the plugin path is the path to `conduit-kafka-connect-wrapper`.
+4. Add the Kafka connector configuration you'd normally use.

+Let's go into more details of this:

 Run `scripts/dist.sh` to build an executable. `scripts/dist.sh` will create a directory called `dist` with following contents:
 1. A script (which runs the connector).
 This script starts a connector instance.
 2. The connector JAR itself